 - Various other tools and apps are often already in use or will be replaced by the app.
-How can clear recognition and differentiation between these tools be achieved?
+How can clear differentiation between these tools be achieved?

 - Companies often take an employer branding approach with the app.
-Your employees should be happy to show the app on their phones, which will also act as a visible example of how your company is forward thinking and modern.
+Your employees should be happy to show the app on their phones and be a visible example of how your company is forward thinking and modern.

-All of these points support the strongest possible internal positioning of the app to be a recognizable and easy-to-use platform.
-We therefore see the company branding of employee apps as an important part of their success and sustainability.
-This applies to both the external and internal design elements of the app:
+All of these points support your employee app as being a recognizable and easy-to-use platform.
+We see the company branding of employee apps as well as intranets in general as an important part of their success and sustainability.
+This applies to both the external and internal design of your app:

 Distribution of the employee app

-There are various setup possibilities which we summarize and describe here in detail.
+There are various setup possibilities which have been summarize and described in detail here.
 Basically, distribution via the public App Stores is the best option.
-Employees know this process very well, because almost every smartphone user has already searched for and downloaded new apps in the App Store.
+Employees will already know this process because almost every smartphone user has already searched for and downloaded new apps in the App Store.